circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 #### Orb Registry

 CircleCI has a single orb registry.
-The registry on circleci.com serves as the master source for all certified namespaces and orbs and is the only orb registry that users of circleci.com can use.
+The registry on `circleci.com` serves as the master source for all certified namespaces and orbs.
+This master source is the only orb registry available to users of `circleci.com`.

 <aside class="notice">
 Orbs are not yet supported for CircleCI installed on your private servers or cloud.